Measurement of additional radiation in the initial-state-radiation processes $e^+e^-\to \mu^+\mu^-\gamma$ and $e^+e^-\to

-In this Letter we focus on higher-order radiative processes, namely the next-to-leading order (NLO) processes $e^+e^-\to\mu^+\mu^-\gamma\gamma$ and $\pi^+\pi^-\gamma\gamma$, and the next-to-next-to-leading order (NNLO) processes $e^+e^-\to\mu^+\mu^-\gamma\gamma\gamma$ and $\pi^+\pi^-\gamma\gamma\gamma$, where each photon can be emitted from the initial-state $e^+$ or $e^-$ (ISR), or a final-state muon or pion (FSR).
-Building on our previous work~\cite{2pi_PRL,2pi_PRD}, where very loose kinematical constraints were applied in order to reduce dependence on simulation, we make improved measurements of the relative contributions of events with two photons and study their kinematics.
+In this Letter we focus on higher-order radiative processes, likely to affect differently the various ISR experiments, namely the next-to-leading order (NLO) processes $e^+e^-\to\mu^+\mu^-\gamma\gamma$ and $\pi^+\pi^-\gamma\gamma$, and the next-to-next-to-leading order (NNLO) processes $e^+e^-\to\mu^+\mu^-\gamma\gamma\gamma$ and $\pi^+\pi^-\gamma\gamma\gamma$.
+Each photon can be emitted from the initial-state $e^+$ or $e^-$, or a final-state muon or pion (FSR).
+Building on our previous work~\cite{BaBar:2009wpw,BaBar:2012bdw}, where very loose kinematical constraints were applied in order to reduce dependence on simulation, we make improved measurements of the relative contributions of events with two photons and study their kinematics.
 We then perform the first study of events with three photons.

-The analysis is based on $424.2\invfb$ ($43.9\invfb$) of data~\cite{lumi} collected with the \babar\ detector~\cite{detector,performance} at the SLAC PEP-II asymmetric $e^+e^-$ collider operated at (and 40\mev below) the $\FourS$ resonance.
-Charged-particle tracks are measured with a silicon vertex detector (SVT) together with a drift chamber (DCH) inside a 1.5~T solenoid magnet.
-Photon energies are measured in a CsI(Tl) electromagnetic calorimeter (EMC).
-Charged-particle identification uses the ionization loss in the SVT and DCH, the Cherenkov radiation in a ring-imaging device, the energy deposit in the EMC, and the shower shape in an instrumented magnetic-flux return.
-The response of the \babar\ detector, including the variations of beam and detector conditions over time, is simulated with { GEANT4}~\cite{geant4}.
+\textit{Dataset and simulated samples.} The analysis is based on $424.2\invfb$ ($43.9\invfb$) of data~\cite{lumi} collected at the SLAC PEP-II asymmetric $e^+e^-$ collider operated at (and 40\mev below) the $\FourS$ resonance.
+The \babar\ detector and performance are described in detail elsewhere~\cite{detector,performance}, and its response, including the variations of beam and detector conditions over time, is simulated with { GEANT4}~\cite{geant4}.